Paleo Stuffed Baked Eggs Portobello Mushrooms is the perfect recipe. This recipe is hearty, simple and ready in 30 minutes!

 My back up plan was to stuff them, but I didn’t have many options.
 Unlike appetizer-size stuffed mushrooms, I needed these to be somewhat healthy and not full of cheese and bread crumbs.
 I decided on roasting them simply with an egg and garnishing them with fresh bright vegetables.

 Last-minute, my husband’s suggested I brown chorizo sausage and sprinkle it over the eggs.
 Well, actually, he wanted to stuff them entirely with chorizo, but he’s also trying to lose a few pounds so I didn’t let that happen!

 The result was a super simple, healthy meal that was ready in less than 30 minutes.

 Paleo Stuffed Baked Eggs Portobello Mushrooms tips

 First, you’ll want to wipe the mushroom clean with a clean cloth or paper towel.

-Depending on the size of your mushroom and size of your eggs, you may can fill the mushroom cap with 2 eggs, if you prefer.
+Depending on the size of your mushroom and the size of your eggs, you may fill the mushroom cap with 2 eggs, if you prefer.
 I liked the egg to mushroom ratio with one egg.
 However, I really recommend planning for two mushrooms per person unless you have a lot of sides.